kyma-project/kyma/docs/service-catalog/docs/020-architecture-service-catalog.md

 ![Service Catalog flow](assets/service-catalog-flow.svg)

 1. The Kyma installation results in the registration of the default Service Brokers in the Kyma cluster.
 The Kyma administrator can manually register other ClusterServiceBrokers in the Kyma cluster.
-The Kyma user can also register a Remote Environment Broker (ServiceBroker) in a given Environment.
+The Kyma user can also register a Service Broker (ServiceBroker) in a given Environment.

 2. Inside the cluster, each ClusterServiceBroker exposes services that are ClusterServiceClasses in their different variations called ClusterServicePlans.
 Similarly, the ServiceBroker registered in a given Environment exposes ServiceClasses and ServicePlans only in this specific Environment.